-Academic Department: Business and Information Technology Program of Study: Business and Organizational Management
+Academic Department: Business and Information Technology Program of Study: Business and Organizational Management Field of Interest: Business, Entrepreneurialism and Management

 Description: The Associate in Applied Science (AAS) in Organizational Management program is designed with a customized curriculum specific to the student's individual needs in addition to the knowledge and skills needed in today's changing workplace.
 The program provides leadership and communication skills and techniques for planning, organizing, leading and controlling business situations.
 This program also emphasizes procedures for effective resource allocation.
 A Certificate of Completion (CCL) in Organizational Leadership is fully embedded in this AAS.